Clan Amir 07-01

 U MAMA were able to influence a lot of people, and get a lot of control in many places due to the economic damage done to the region by the Japanese occupation.
 Luckily for Berant this same economic damage hindered U MAMA’s activities.
 Before they could get Dareed to attack Berant in 1970 they first had to build up its economy enough for it to maintain a large enough army, and then to have the army equipped and trained with the latest military hardware at discounted rates and on credit.
 This took fifteen years, even then U MAMA didn’t help update or equip the Dareed air or sea military capability.
 They concentrated on the land forces, because Berant had no air or sea military capability of their own then.
 Anyway, you need to control the land to capture Berant.
 Following the defeat of the Dareed Army, and Dareed’s assimilation into Berant (which made the country stronger), they needed another decade to prepare Shukra for a military attack on Berant.
 Which was later followed with an attempt to take control of Shukra, and failed.
 Each failure left Berant stronger and better prepared for their next attack, because the Kings re-evaluated the Royal Guards’ future military needs and capabilities.
 Each successful defence meant an increase, and improvement, of the Guards equipment and training.

 Knowing how other countries had big problems from importing technology in the 1920s and 1930s, and seeing what was happening in Europe and Japan under the US Marshall Plan, King Edward decided Berant needed to import technical knowledge and skills before technical capability and manufacturing.
 Most of the available technology in the 1950s was from the US.
-Most of the US companies were interested in selling equipment, but not knowledge or skills.
+Most of the US companies were interested only in selling equipment and other finished products, but not knowledge or skills.
 King Edward worked out a way around the problem.

 With the many millions of dollars raised through diamond sales King Edward improved the standard of living in Berant by improving medical and educational systems and facilities.
-This used up 25% of the money.
-He used 55% of the money to buy control of various US companies.
+This used up twenty-five percent of the money.
+He used fifty-five percent of the money to buy control of various US companies.
 He created a holding company in the US, and had them buy shares in companies he had an interest in.
 When he had control he organised his own people to be placed on the company boards, and they changed the corporate policy to allow the export of knowledge.
-The remaining 20% of the money was used to establish Berant businesses to learn and use the technological know-how.
+The remaining twenty percent of the money was used to establish Berant businesses to learn and use the technological know-how.
 As the companies made profits the monies were reinvested in this economic improvement program.
 More shares bought, more companies started.
 More technology know-how imported into Berant.

 Laws were passed making it unlawful for overseas companies to introduce technology or technological products unless they provide the in-country expertise and knowledge first.
 Most foreign investors chose not to follow this path, because it meant they were handing over control of their technology to locals.
 This destroyed U MAMA’s ability to damage or control the country through the international economy.
 When they made the importation of metals difficult or too expensive Berant citizens just used methods that used none or less metals, or did without those items for a while.
 No new technology was introduced until after Berant put in place the full capability to support it locally.

 The enemy was able to take down the government owned telephone network, and most of the known major military radio transmission relay towers.
 The interference systems at each area of attack disabled the normal local satellite communications channels.
 The only satellite channels in use in those areas were the Cyclops ones, because they didn’t know anything about them and their operational frequencies were well away from the regular channels for communications and military use.
-However, by routing the Guard’s communications through my ISP fibre network we had land communications bypassing the interference and connecting to normal radio and satellite communications systems outside the zones.
+However, by routing the Guard’s communications through my ISP fibre network we had land communications bypassing the interference and connecting to normal radio and satellite communications systems outside of the zones of interference the enemy had set up.

 Even U MAMA saw no point in trying to boycott the Berant exports, since the country didn’t have much in the way of exports until 2004 and later.
-And most of what Berant did export was done in areas they couldn’t affect; like the exportation of AGM diamonds, or things that were in demand: such as our grains and alcohols to our neighbours, or our exotic hardwoods to Europe and the US.
+Also, most of what Berant did export was done in areas they couldn’t affect; like the exportation of AGM diamonds, or things that were in demand: such as our grains and alcohols to our neighbours, or our exotic hardwoods to Europe and the US.
 Starting in 2003 Berant was exporting knowledge, something that’s even harder for them to interfere with.
-From the mid 1950s until 2006 the bulk of Berant’s international currency came from the tourism industry based at Carmel and the View Port Marina.
-King Edward had built both these facilities with the sole intent of making them top line international tourist venues.
+From the mid-1950s until 2006 the bulk of Berant’s international currency came from the tourism industry based at Carmel and the View Port Marina.
+King Edward had built both these facilities with the sole intent of making them top line international tourist venues to bring in foreign money.
 As he said at the time, “We have the perfect holiday location: tropical sun, light tropical sandy beaches, surf, and not too humid, with good fishing to boot.
 Let’s rent it to rich foreigners at a premium rate.”
 So he did.

 In the late 1970s U MAMA did try to interfere with the tourist income by organising some terrorist attacks at Carmel and the View Port Marina.
 However, RIS was able to close down those operations before they were able to do anything to affect the tourists.

 One of the most interesting aspects of this was the construction of Highcliff, the new Royal Palace and residence right beside Carmel.
 Many thought this odd, but it turned out to be a good draw-card.
-Over 80% of the visitors to Highcliff each year are international tourists who come to watch a monarchy in operation, most daily activities are open to public view.
+Over eighty percent of the visitors to Highcliff each year are international tourists who come to watch a monarchy in operation, most daily activities are open to public view.
 The King has four major charity balls each year, and three of them are open to anyone with the money to buy tickets.
 While tickets for the fourth (the Débutantes’ Ball) are restricted to Berant citizens only.
-Around 75% of the tickets sold at the other three balls are sold to international tourists.
-At all these events the King spends the first few hours welcoming all the arrivals at the door before mingling with the guests.
-Highcliff is only a short drive or walk from Carmel, and is on all the local tours.
-Obviously, he saw the monarchy as a tourist draw-card, and played to it very well.
+Around seventy-five percent of the tickets sold at the other three balls are sold to international tourists.
+At all of these events the King spends the first few hours welcoming all the arrivals at the door before mingling with the guests.
+Highcliff is only a short drive or walk from Carmel, and it’s on all of the local tours.
+Obviously, he saw the monarchy as a tourist draw-card, and he played to it very well.

 Over the years many hundreds of U MAMA’s hired assassins were intercepted in attempts to kill the King and royal family.
 The US developed Tactical Nuclear Weapons (TNWs, the so called backpack bombs), and got them down to a reasonable size.
 Then the assassination attempts moved from being gunmen and poisoners to people sneaking in these small nuclear weapons with the aim of setting them off near the King.
 Since he spent most of his time at Highcliff the majority are sent for detonation in Carmel, or View Port, or the lands around them.
 RIS were able to intercept them all, a total of fifty-six TNWs.
 We assume they got them all, because none were detonated by U MAMA or the CIA.